pSpitzner/beets-flask/README.md

 However, if you do want a bit more control, things could be more convenient.

 This is the main idea with beets-flask: For all folders in your inbox, we generate a preview of what beets _would do_ and show you those previews.
-Then it's easy to go through them and import the correct ones, while falling back to terminal for those that were not to your liking.
+Then it's easy to go through them and import the correct ones, or pick other candidates for those that were not to your liking.

 <!-- end motivation -->